rzvsd/AIFootballPredictions/README.md

 ### Full Round Table
 ## Project Status Summary

-- One-command orchestrator: `predict.py` refreshes data, builds micro aggregates, fetches odds with fallback, retrains if stale, prints picks and per-match tables.
+- One-command orchestrator: `predict.py` refreshes data, builds micro aggregates, retrains if stale, and prints picks + per-match tables.
 Add `--compact` to print concise prognostics per game.
 - Compact views:
   - Next round: `python -m scripts.print_best_per_match --by prob` or `predict.py --compact`.
-  - Last round (no leakage):
-    - Date-window mode with final labels (requires `API_FOOTBALL_DATA`): `predict.py --from YYYY-MM-DD --to YYYY-MM-DD --compact`.
-    - Round-based mode (API-Football): `python -m scripts.last_round_report --league SP1 --season 2025`.
+  - Historical evaluations currently require manual score joins (the former API-based results mode has been deprecated).
 - Fixtures & odds:
-  - Primary odds: API-Football.
-If empty window, fallback generates weekly fixtures via football-data.org and refetches odds.
-  - Results labels: from football-data.org (date windows) or API-Football rounds (last_round_report).
+  - Fixtures are sourced exclusively from Understat (async fetch with browser headers).
+  - Odds are deterministic placeholders (2.00/1.90/3.00) until a real feed is wired in again.
 - Models & features:
   - XGBoost goal models (JSON preferred) + NegBin/Poisson score matrix.
   - ShotXG micro aggregates (Understat optional); proceeds with existing shots if Understat package is unavailable.
   - Per-league calibrators supported; defaults are safe if missing.
 - Team names: normalization map expanded (Bundesliga umlauts/variants).
 Additional variants can be added as needed.
 - Known caveats:
-  - An empty weekly fixtures CSV can block API fallbacks; for historical evaluations prefer `last_round_report` or supply a round fixtures CSV.
-  - API plan scope matters: past fixtures/results require appropriate permissions (both for API-Football and football-data.org).
+  - Placeholder odds mean edge/EV magnitudes are illustrative only; integrate a bookmaker feed if you need real staking decisions.
   - Console may show encoding artifacts for some team names; normalization still works for modeling.

 - To print a compact table for the next round (all games; 1X2, OU 2.5, and Total-Goals intervals):